 Amazingly, the pool was constructed in the middle of the Sinai desert and is just three miles from the Egyptian coast.
-If building a massive pool so close to the actual sea seems excessive, that may be the least extravagant aspect of the Citystars’ lagoon at it also cost $5.5 million to be built and takes several weeks to be filled with salt water.
-See travel options.
+If building a massive pool so close to the actual sea seems excessive, that may be the least extravagant aspect of the Citystars’ lagoon as it also cost $5.5 million to be built and takes several weeks to be filled with salt water.

-Part of the Las Brisas luxury condominium complex, the five-acre saltwater pool may seem diminutive compared to the other ones already listed but it’s roughly the same size as 16 Olympic-sized swimming pools.
+Part of the Las Brisas luxury condominium complex, the five-acre saltwater pool may seem diminutive compared to the other ones already listed, but it’s roughly the same size as 16 Olympic-sized swimming pools.
 Like the other much larger pools, the Las Brisas pool overlooks the Pacific Ocean and its sparkling blueness often is a more brilliant hue of blue compared to the real thing, which is located just a stone’s throw away.

 Spanning over 150,000 square feet and measuring close to 3.5 acres, the pool at the luxurious Laguna Bahia is big enough for a variety of water sports like kayaking and even windsurfing.
 The pool has a dedicated shallow area for children and a lengthy beach that offers ample room for lounging.

 With a name like Dreamworld, it shouldn’t be surprising to learn that the world’s largest freshwater swimming pool is located at the aptly named resort and theme park.
 At about two acres, the Fun Lagoon contains approximately two million gallons of local well water and offers water-themed activities like rowing boats, swings and inflatable slides.
-See travel options.